Frequently Asked Questions About Sailing

-We sail under most weather conditions except for the those that are deemed unsafe, such as thunderstorms, sheeting rain, and/or extremely high winds, so please check the forecast the day of your sail and be sure to dress for the weather.
+We sail under most weather conditions except for those that are deemed unsafe, such as thunder/lightning, sheeting rain, and/or extremely high winds, so please check the forecast the day of your sail and be sure to dress for the weather.
 We do not cancel sails based on weather forecasts, so cancellations usually occur the day of the scheduled sail, although we make every effort to provide as much notice as possible of a cancellation.

-For public sail passengers: Should the weather be questionable, you may call 845-265-8080 ext 7142 to check on the status of your sail.
+For public sail passengers: Should the weather be questionable, you may call 845-265-8080 x7142 to check on the status of your sail.
 In case of a weather-related cancellation, you will be contacted by a crew member at the cell phone number you provided.
 Should we cancel a sail due to weather, your sail fee will either be refunded or your reservation transferred to another sail of your choosing, and as availability allows.